php-dev-br/laravel-doc-pt-br/passport.md

 <a name="overriding-default-models"></a>
 ### Overriding Default Models

-You are free to extend the models used internally by Passport:
+You are free to extend the models used internally by Passport.

-    use Laravel\Passport\Client as PassportClient;

-    class Client extends PassportClient
-    {
-        // ...
-    }

 Then, you may instruct Passport to use your custom models via the `Passport` class:

+    use App\Models\Passport\Client;
+    use App\Models\Passport\Token;
     use App\Models\Passport\AuthCode;
-    use App\Models\Passport\Client;
     use App\Models\Passport\PersonalAccessClient;
-    use App\Models\Passport\Token;

     /**
      * Register any authentication / authorization services.